surendra060/PCAP_TCP_PARSER/README.md

 # PCAP_TCP_PARSER
-Project is to design a secure coded parser to read and process a PCAP file to parse and process a TCP header
+Project is to design a secure coded parser to read and process a PCAP file to parse and process a TCP header.
+The Project envisages use of Libpcap library.